evaaaaawu/evaaaaawu.com/src/content/en/understanding-javascript-closures.md

 ### State Preservation

-When programming, we often need to remember certain states.
+In programming, we often need to maintain state information.
 The React library provides a useState hook that allows developers to manage state.

 Simplified implementation example of useState: